-Recom mendation Compliance Corporate Governance Disclosure PRINCI PLE 8 - REMUNERATE FAIRLY AND RESPONSIBLY 8.1 The board of a listed entity should: (a) have a remuneration committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
-YES The Company adopted a People and Performance Committee in June 2021, which encapsulates the functions of a remuneration committee.
+Recommendation Compliance Corporate Governance Disclosure PRINCIPLE 8 - REMUNERATE FAIRLY AND RESPONSIBLY 8.1 The board of a listed entity should: (a) have a remuneration committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+YES The Company's People and Performance Committee Charter encapsulates the functions of a remuneration committee.
 The People and Performance Committee contains three members, all of which are non-executive, the majority of which are independent and is chaired by an independent Director who is not the Chair.
-Prior to establishment of the People and Performance Committee, in accordance with the Company's Board Charter, the Board carried out the duties that would ordinarily be carried out by this committee.
 The Board devotes time at the annual Board meeting to assess the level and composition of remuneration for Directors and senior executives.
 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
-YES The Company's Corporate Governance Plan requires the Board to disclose its policies and practices regarding the remuneration of Directors and senior executives, which is disclosed on the Company's website.
-Remuneration of Directors and senior executives is provided in the 2021 Annual Report.
+YES The Company's People and Performance Committee reviews and discloses its policies and practices regarding the remuneration of Directors and senior executives, which is disclosed on the Company's website.
+These recommendations are then approved by the Board.
+Remuneration of Directors and senior executives is provided in the 31 December 2022 Annual Report.
 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
-YES The Company has an equity-based remuneration scheme which is reviewed by the People and Performance Committee; none of the independent directors have received any equity-based remuneration under this plan.
+YES The Company has an equity-based remuneration scheme which is reviewed by the People and Performance Committee; none of the independent directors have received any equity-based remuneration with performance hurdles under this scheme.
 The People and Performance Committee is responsible for the recommendation of incentive arrangements for participants and of the determination of their satisfaction as reflected in the remuneration outcomes for each participant.
+A summary of this policy was contained in the 2021 Notice of Annual General Meeting and is made available to all participants.
 The Company also has a Trading Policy which is available on its website.

-Recomn Recommendation Corporate Governance Disclosure ADDITIO ONAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CA SES 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents.
+Recomn nendation Compliance Corporate Governance Disclosure ADDITIO NAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CA SES 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents.
 N/A 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time.
 N/A 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
 N/A